If you are thinking about applying to Wheaton College, the deadline for Fall 2022 admissions is August 1 and the application fee costs $50.

 Does Wheaton College accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-Wheaton College accepts International Baccalaureate credits (IB) creditsand Advanced Placement (AP) credits.
+Wheaton College accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.

 Do I have to submit test scores to Wheaton College?

-Wheaton College. is not test optional.
+Wheaton College is not test optional.
 You must submit test scores as part of the application.

 What is Wheaton College's acceptance rate?

-Wheaton College's acceptance rate is [rate]%.
+Wheaton College's acceptance rate is 87%.

 What is the early action acceptance rate at Wheaton College?